datastaxdevs/workshop-streaming-game/README.md

 Here's the trick: this "position", shown in the client, is nothing more than a variable in the client's memory.
-Every update (including `(-1, 0)`) is sent to the API, which is the sole actor in charge of validation: an illegal value will be corrected and sent back to all clients.
+Every update (including `(-1, 0)`) is sent to the API, which is the sole actor in charge of validation: an illegal value will be corrected and sent back to all clients (_consider the API has access to the game-world state persisted on DB and can handle collisions and the like_).
 In particular, your own client will adjust knowledge of its own position based on this feedback from the API - which is why you see the illegal value only briefly.

 All of this must happen asynchronously, as is the nature of the communication between client